Crucifer Cover Crops for Small Farms

 My group has done a great deal of work with crucifer cover crops sown in the fall.
-They provide excellent soil protection, produce good organic matter, scavenge nitrogen from deeper soil layers,and are mostly gone in the spring.
+They provide excellent soil protection, produce good organic matter, scavenge nitrogen from deeper soil layers,

 While radishes tend to survive far into the winter south of Interstate 80 (roughly the lower 2/3 of the US), they typically die early north of Interstate 80 (the top 1/3).
 Growers in more northern regions may find that an alternative crucifer is the best way to get the radish benefits they’re looking for.
 Forage turnips, in particular, are more cold tolerant than radishes and survive more of the winter while offering the same benefits.

 For vegetable production, I like using turnips on raised beds that I want to plant early in the spring.
 The turnips are planted in the middle of August after a harvest of onions or beans.
 They grow vigorously through the fall, producing a lot of lush green leaves.
 Those leaves are full of organic nitrogen, and they stay green through much of the winter.
 Come spring, they decompose as soon as the temperatures warm up and worms go to work on the roots.
 The result is a bed that is essentially ready to plant.
 I can use a light cultivation to kill any new weed seedlings and to rake off the small amount of residue.
 Not needing to do any field prep in the springtime contributes a great deal to maintaining soil health.
 Rather than reduce soil health by vigorous tilling, growers can gain soil health, and save a lot of work, by simply leaving the cover crop to die naturally over the winter.